|

 One of the biggest misunderstandings in the church today is the

-relationship of the New Testament to the Old Testament.
+relationship between the New Testament to the Old Testament.

 That is to say, many live their lives as Christians under an Old